dmuiruri/woltorders/docs/assets/pages/order_forecasting.md

 correlations.
 Nonetheless using it as a part of the model set would provide a foundation for improvement.

-The fitted model is of the form:
-<< Model to be added here once mathjax is fixed >>
+Fitted model to be added here (mathjax)

 [back to top](./../pages/order_forecasting.md)